T

 museum

-Housed in the former Royal Palace, this gallery showcases a vast collection of Bulgarian art from medieval icons to contemporary works.
-The architecture of the building itself is also a highlight.
+Housed in the former Royal Palace, this gallery showcases Bulgarian art from the Middle Ages to the present day.
+The building itself is an architectural gem.

-• Don't miss the stunning views from the upper floors.
+• Don't miss the stunning staircase in the main hall.

 Day 3 · Sofia